markydoodled/DW-Episode-Guide/README.md

 # DW Episode Guide

+**About**
-A SwiftUI App That Will Show Information On Each Doctor Who Episode With The Ability To Share The Info, Images And Links.
+A SwiftUI App That Will Show Information On Each Episode In The Doctor Who Franchise, That Collects Together All Key Information, Images And Links To Purchase, Along With Other Features Like Notes For Each Episode.
+Hopefully, This Will Become The Definitive Doctor Who App Soon.

+## **Releases**

+Coming Soon...

-## Features
+## **Features**

 - macOS App
 - Info On Classic Episodes